david-vanderson/dvui/src/backends/render/vulkan/README.md

 DVUI's Vulkan support has two layers:

-- `dvui.render_backend` is the native wio integration.
+- `vulkan.zig` is the native wio integration.
 It owns device selection, the surface, swapchain, frame synchronization, submission, and presentation.
-- `dvui_vulkan_renderer` is the platform-independent renderer for custom backends.
+- `renderer.zig` is the platform-independent renderer for custom backends.
 The application owns all Vulkan platform and frame lifecycle work.

-The native backend uses Vulkan 1.2 with a classic render pass by default and can request Vulkan 1.3 dynamic rendering.
-The low-level renderer supports either when the application enables and owns the corresponding frame lifecycle.

 ## Native wio backend